Let's face it; In many ways, our skin defines us because we care about how we look.

 4. Triggers acne and other skin diseases: pollution changes skin’s micro-flora, which affects the skin’s barrier function and can cause acne-like eruptions.

+What are the benefits of collagen?
 The good news is you can protect against the damage and repair at least some of the damage done with antioxidants and collagen peptides.

 3. UV Rays Cause Free Radicals and Damage Skin Collagen Fibers